Cherries are tricky in Southern California. Only a few varieties will fruit here with our relatively warm winters.

 Incidentally, the Burgundy plum branch itself has fruited a little too profusely.

 In my experience, having a pollenizer branch within the main tree seems to engender better pollination even compared to planting a pollenizer tree nearby, let alone relying on the pollen of a neighbor’s tree.
-If you watch how bees fly, this will make sense.
+If you watch how bees fly (especially honeybees), this will make sense.
 They like to feed on the flowers of one tree at a time, for the most part, rather than flitting from one tree to another.

 Bob Bergh, an avocado breeder with the University of California, grafted branches of various avocado varieties into Fuerte trees in a grove in Pauma Valley back in the 1960s and found significantly increased yield.
 (See Table 1 in Bergh’s paper, “Reasons for Low Yields of Avocados.”)